-The focus of this year's theme is: "Public Health is ROI (return on investment): Save Lives, Save Money."
-This year's theme is aimed at highlighting the value of prevention and the importance of well-supported public health systems in preventing disease, saving lives and curbing health care spending.
+This year's theme is Public Health: Start Here, aimed at highlighting the value of prevention and the importance of well supported public health systems in preventing disease, saving lives, and preparing for disasters.

 Here are just some of the ways public health touches our lives everyday...